miraclesu/gonix/README.md

 and other complicated things.
 I'm focusing mainly on the text tools, some of the file tools (ls, cp, mkdir...), and a few other simple tools.

 # Bugs
+In general, expect there to be many bugs.
 Many tools do not exist and many features are not implemented.
 I used "flag" to do the flag-parsing, it is a little strict (ie. no combining flags like -xyz instead of -x -y -z).